fauxtix/MauiRecipesApp/README.md

 ### Learning Objectives

 - Gain familiarity with .Net MAUI components and their usage;
-- Understand how to integrate external APIs into the MauiRecipesApp;
+- Understand how to integrate external APIs into MAUI apps;
 - Learn the MVVM architectural pattern, by using Maui.Community.Toolkit;
 - Explore data visualization and presentation techniques.